 There’s one more thing to cover in this post.
 The elephant in the room, if you will.
 What about OctoPack?

-One of the key parts of this thinking is the application formats we now support.
-Back when OctoPack came to be it had two key application types to worry about.
+One of the key parts here, is the application formats we now support.
+Back when OctoPack came to be, it had two key application types to worry about.
 Web apps and Windows apps.
 Both of these can be packaged by simply grabbing the binary outputs and any files marked as content (this is what OctoPack does internally when building a nuspec file).

 Fast forward to today, and we have application formats like Cloud Services and Service Fabric.
 Supporting the ever growing number of these formats isn’t practical in OctoPack, so we recommend using the